 As things are playing out, civilization could end pretty much the way the movie Thelma and Louise did, with everyone gunning for a cliff at high speed, then stepping on the gas as the precipice looms.
-Faced with the worst economic upheavals in three generations and the looming insolvency of Medicare and Social Security, elected officials are mired in unremitting partisan squabbles.
-Financiers rescued by government bailouts walk away with billions in bonuses, seemingly indifferent to the devastation they have wrought.
+Faced with the worst economic upheavals since the Great Deprssion, the worst pandemic in more than a century, elected officials are mired in unremitting partisan squabbles.
+Financiers rescued by government bailouts walked away with billions in bonuses, seemingly indifferent to the devastation they had wrought.
 Clerics charged with the pastoral care of the faithful instead offer protection to pedophile priests who prey on small children.
 World leaders preoccupied with short-term economic gains are unable to agree on long-term climate controls needed to save the planet.

 The common denominator in each of these dispiriting scenarios is a single-minded pursuit of one’s own self-interest at the expense of the common good.
 What is lacking in every case is singleness of heart, a biblical term that refers to the ability to recognize what we hold in common, whether it’s a common need, a common purpose or even our common humanity.
 Without singleness of heart, we are unable to subordinate our immediate interests to any end greater than ourselves.